© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sheriff Hutton quadrangular castle and early garden earthworks is a scheduled monument protected by Historic England under reference 1019593.
 View the official record →

-Sheriff Hutton is a quadrangular castle of fifteenth-century date located in North Yorkshire.
+Sheriff Hutton is a quadrangular castle situated in North Yorkshire, constructed in the late fourteenth century by the Neville family as a symbol of their regional power.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019593.

 Sheriff Hutton quadrangular castle and early garden earthworks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019593.